doom-neovim/doom-nvim/docs/contributing.md

 quote_style = "AutoPreferDouble"
 ```

-> **NOTE:** use `--config-path /path/to/doom/nvim/stylua.toml` to use doom's
+> **NOTE:** use `--config-path /path/to/doom/nvim/.stylua.toml` to use doom's
 > stylua configuration.

-- [selene] is a blazing-fast modern Lua linter written in Rust which is used for
+- [luacheck] is a static analyzer and a linter for Lua.
+Luacheck detects various issues such as usage
-  linting doom's source code.
-We make use of some custom rules so we can be sure
-  that selene will not raise false errors.
+  of undefined global variables, unused variables and values, accessing uninitialized variables,
+  unreachable code and more.

-> **NOTE:** use `selene .` in doom's root dir and selene will automatically
+> **NOTE:** use `luacheck .` in doom's root dir and luacheck will automatically
-> detect the `selene.toml` and `doom.toml` files.
+> detect the `.luacheckrc` file.

 #### Commits & PRs

 - Target `develop` instead of `main`.
-  The only exception are hotfixes!
+  The only exception are hotfixes (plugins breaking changes, Doom bugs)
+  and documentation improvements!

 #### Keybind conventions